kevinburke/go-bindata/README.md

 - Added AssetString and MustAssetString functions.

-- ByName is not public
+- ByName is not public.

 - Some errors in file writes are now checked.